Helena Mesa

 Helena Mesa was born and raised in Pittsburgh, Pennsylvania to Cuban parents.
-She is a former writer for Writers in the Schools (WITS) in Houston, TX.
-She has a B.A. from Indiana University, an M.F.A from the University of Maryland and a Ph.D. from the University of Houston.
+She is a former writer for Writers in the Schools (WITS) in Houston, Texas.
+She has a Bachelor of Arts from Indiana University Bloomington, a Master of Fine Arts from the University of Maryland and a Ph.D. from the University of Houston.
 Currently, she lives in Ann Arbor, MI and is an associate professor of English at Albion College.